-Blood transfusions are a pretty common medical procedure nowadays, done properly and with access to a well-stocked blood bank they're perfectly safe.
+Blood transfusions are a safe and straightforward procedure, routinely performed by physicians with access to a well-stocked blood bank.
 But, what if they're out of the patient's blood type, or they need one specific person's blood?
 Maybe there is a donor available, but the recipient has a personal reason to not want their blood?
 Perhaps blood that was thought to be safe is transfused, but turns out to have some issue that was missed and the patient gets worse or even dies.

 For reference, a patient can safely receive blood that contains the same proteins as their natural blood without it clotting.
 Type A blood contains antigen A while B has antigen B, type AB contains both while type O has neither.
 Rh antigens are produced by a separate gene that either produces the protein (positive) or doesn't (negative).